 From three-quarters to a full hour was allowed for the sermon, old fashioned with its bones of structure fully visible, its fourthlys and fifthlys in sequence.
 When at last the sermon was over and the last hymn was sung, Dr. Rumple would end the final prayer with a warm “Aye-men” in a tone that sounded as if he were glad to be done; and I would be glad with him (p.
 50).

 Raynor also, pages 48-49, tells of an altercation between Dr. Rumple and a member of his congregation.
 The member was Mayor John A. Ramsay.
 Apparently, the mayor said something to Pastor Rumple which was interpreted as a personal insult, so he hauled off and punched the mayor.
-It should be pointed out here that Ramsay had achieved the rank of captain during the Civil War, been wounded, and had participated in several important battles.
+It should be pointed out here that Ramsay had achieved the rank of captain during the Civil War, was wounded, and had participated in several important battles.
 The extent of the altercation is not known, but the case went before a packed courthouse and each man was fined 3.00.
 It must have been a highly humiliating and embarrassing situation—a minister and a mayor before the magistrate for brawling!
-It is not known whether Mayor Ramsay and Pastor Rumple publicly repented of their sin in the matter as Christians, but the altercation brought considerable shame on the Lord’s church and apologies would have been appropriate.
+It is not known whether Mayor Ramsay and Pastor Rumple publicly repented of their sin in the matter as Christians, but the altercation brought shame on the Lord’s church and apologies would have been appropriate.

 Notes—It is unfortunate that the name “Jethro” is associated with not being very bright ever since the days of sixth-grade-educated Jethro Bodine of the Beverly Hillbillies.
 It is a noble name because it was the name of Moses’ wise father in law יִתְרוֹ who advised him to establish elders over groups of the Hebrews for more efficient leadership.
 Flora Macdonald College merged with another Presbyterian institution in 1958 to become what is currently St. Andrews University in Laurinburg, North Carolina.
 The classmates and Philanthropic Society of Davidson College erected a monument for Watson W. Rumple, who was a month short of his eighteenth birthday when he died from his sports injury.